robertogallea/vue-typed-text/README.md

 ## Introduction

 With this plugin you can render a typing effect on your application or website.
 It may be configured to have a fixed text, and any number of typed texts.
 It also allows to define speed and delays.
 Please check the `configuration` section for further details.

+You can see an example on my website http://www.robertogallea.com

 ## Installation